Sahara and Miley

 Having probably survived by eating garbage and faced with starvation, a dog will resort to eating anything he or she can find, including all kinds of items that should never be in a dog’s mouth.
 The surgeon found some kind of fabric, perhaps a sock piece, and had to remove about a foot of damaged intestine.
 We are hopeful that she will make a full recovery.

 And it has taken a large chunk out of our treasury.

 Can you help cover the expenses of Fiona’s surgery?

 What a blessing that would be.

 Fiona is not alone.
 Lately, too many of the wonderful Collies and Shelties coming in to our organization have been neglected horribly.
+A small part of Remi’s history is provided at the top of this page.
 Senior Shelties that have never seen a vet in their entire lives, with abscessed teeth, elevated liver enzymes and a sad look in their eyes.
 Scrawny Collies with heartworm disease and straw-like fur.

 Dogs that spent their entire lives under a trailer and need long periods of rehab and recuperation, not to mention often extensive veterinary care.
 Morbidly obese Shelties that can barely manage to stand, let alone walk, and need time to regain some semblance of health.
 These abused and neglected dogs are the reason we do ongoing fund-raising.

 Adoption fees only partially cover the expense of caring for all of the dogs that are taken in.
 Some dogs require extensive time in foster care or lengthy medical treatment, running into the hundreds, sometimes thousands, of dollars.
 Rocky Mountain Collie and Sheltie Rescue is an IRS 501(c)(3) charitable organization.
 Your donations are welcome and tax deductible.
 Every penny of your donation goes directly to the hands-on care of these dogs.